dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 		- Add this to the relevant Topic in this Vault
 	- Blair: [https://join.replit.com/python](https://join.replit.com/python "https://join.replit.com/python")
 		- Get ya Python on!
+		- And touch on Java etc again
 - Fix breakers (the lines between each heading/segment/topic) in Notes
 - Make this Vault look tidier..
+	- Fix up the look on GitHub, it's janky atm
+	- Make the headings actual headings in this Vault
+- Go through each class's content (not the todo's but the content itself) and look up topics/keywords etc
+- ARM64 based Opteron Processors (2016)
+	[AMD Opteron A1100 series](https://en.wikipedia.org/wiki/List_of_AMD_Opteron_processors#Opteron_A1100-series_%22Seattle%22_(28nm) "List of AMD Opteron processors")
+	Look into that further
+- Expand CPU basics

+Randoms:
+- - Look up the F-35 oxygen system cutting out to the pilot
+	- In relation to RTOS (Real Time OS)
+- CrackMe
+	- Software that was designed by the programmer and a fun little 'thingy' for the sake of testing and learning
+	- Look up some examples for s&g's
+- Look up XZ Backdoor story
 -